 This may sound stingy, but serving everyone a half slice is a smart move to make.
 Most of your guests will be full by the time dessert rolls around, and for the most part, guests tend not to finish the slices they are given.
 Half slices will be more than enough to serve everyone.

 One option that some couples choose to go with is supplying a different dessert.
-These can range from anything to pies, cookies, ice cream, and even various pastries.
+These can range from anything to pies, cookies, ice cream, and even various pastries like donuts.
 This can cut down on your cake size significantly, and these other desserts are fairly cheap to acquire.

 Surround your cake with other desserts to cut on the cost of the cake itself.